remix-run/history/README.md

 **Note:** You'll need to provide a `getUserConfirmation` function to use this feature with `createMemoryHistory` (see below).

 **Note:** `history.block` ( with the default confirmation dialog) does not work correctly on iOS, at least from version 12 on.
-The problem is that Safari on iOS does not display the dialog when calling `window.confirm`.
+The problem is that Safari on iOS does not display the dialog when calling `window.confirm` while navigating away from a page (via the browser's navigation buttons).
 Instead, `window.confirm` just returns `false`.
 For the `history` object this just indicates that the user did not want to navigate away.
 This can be solved by using a customized confirm dialog that does not use `window.confirm`, but for example a `react-modal` dialog instead.

 ### Customizing the Confirm Dialog